Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 • Saint-Leu medieval district, whose small colorful houses line the canals, with water-side cafés and restaurants and a beautiful view of the Cathedral from Pont de la Dodane bridge.

-You must try… Macarons d’Amiens
+You must try… Macarons d’’Amiens

 You can’t miss… Chroma, ‘the cathedral in color’

-Contributed by Suzanne Jones aka The Travel Bunny
+(Contributed by Suzanne Jones aka The Travel Bunny)

 Click here to book a hotel in Amiens

-Caen
+2. Caen

 Caen: one of the must see places in northern France

-Caen is the third-largest city in the region of Normandy, only after Le Havre and Rouen.
-The city of William the Conqueror and Matilde is also known as the city of a hundred bell-towers due to its numerous churches.
-Caen was badly damaged during the Battle of Caen in WWII and many of these churches were destroyed, but the city remains one of the best places to see in northern France, especially if you are interested in history and architecture.
+The city was badly damaged during the Battle of Caen in WWII and many of these churches were destroyed, but the city remains one of the best places to see in northern France, especially if you are interested in history and architecture.

 You must see…

-• Caen’s Citadel, built by William the Conqueror in the 11th century.
-Today the remains of the ramparts are the perfect place for locals to relax when the weather is pleasant.
+• Caen’s Citadel (Château de Caen), built by William the Conqueror in the 11th century.
+Today, the remains of the ramparts are the perfect place for locals to relax when the weather is pleasant.

 • Abbey of Saint-Étienne.
 This religious building was founded by William the Conqueror and built in the Norman Romanesque style.
 Inside lies the tomb of the Duke of Normandy who later became William I King of France.